daronphang/programming-resources/architectures/data-systems/transactions/serializability/2PL.md

 ### Implementation

 - If a transaction wants to read an object, it must first acquire the lock in shared mode.
 Several transactions are allowed to hold the lock in shared mode.
-If another transaction already has an exclusive lock, other transactions must wait.
+If another transaction already has an exclusive lock, other transactions must wait
-- Writes are performed in exclusive mode.
+- Writes are performed in exclusive mode
-- As many locks are in use, deadlock situations may arise.
-However, the database will automatically detect it and aborts one of them so that others can make progress.
+- As many locks are in use, deadlock situations may arise
+- However, the database will automatically detect it and aborts one of them so that others can make progress

 ## Predicate Locking